-The Acaia Pearl Scale, the one that started it all for high end, coffee specific scales with a Kickstarter campaign almost 8 years ago, is getting its second major update and overhaul, and the majority of definitely the scale’s biggest update since it’s initial introduction.
+The Acaia Pearl Scale, the one that started it all for high end, coffee specific scales with a Kickstarter campaign almost 8 years ago, is getting its second major update and overhaul, and most definitely the scale’s biggest update since it’s initial introduction.
 You may have noticed the Pearl model listed as out of stock for a while now, and this is the reason why.

 The new scale, which Acaia is referring to as the Pearl 2021, has a broad range of improvements and enhancements.
 While the scale may look the same as the Pearl has always looked since its initial launch, it is different in may ways on the external side, and even more different internally.
 Let’s get into some of the scale’s improvements.

-The inside of the Acaia Pearl 2021 scale — the guts as it were — is very different from the previous Pearl models, and everything is an improvement.
-The industrial calibre scale mechanisms themselves are new and really much improved in terms of both accuracy and response time.
-I never found the old Pearl and Lunar scales to be especially slow; their boot up time was a second or two, but operation of the scales provided lightning quick response times.
+The inside of the Acaia Pearl 2021 scale — the guts as it were — is really different from the previous Pearl models, and everything is an improvement.
+The industrial calibre scale mechanisms themselves are new and very much improved in terms of both accuracy and response time.
+I never found the old Pearl and Lunar scales to be particularly slow; their boot up time was a second or two, but operation of the scales provided lightning quick response times.
 Well, the new scale is faster in start up and operation.

 The scale now charges via USB-C and features a new lithium ion battery that has a quite crazy 30-40 hour operation time between charges.